Last updated on May 9th, 2023.

 - Address: Palace of Holyroodhouse, Canongate, Edinburgh, EH8 8DX

-If you’re intending to visit the Palace of Holyroodhouse (as it’s officially known) make sure you get your ticket stamped as it’ll allow you free admission for one year after, which gives you more time to see other royal highlights like the 10-acre palace gardens and the Queen’s Gallery.
+If you’re intending to visit the Palace of Holyroodhouse (as it’s officially known), make sure to get your ticket stamped as it’ll allow free admission for one year after, which gives you more time to see other highlights at the attraction, like the 10-acre palace gardens and the Queen’s Gallery.

 Craigmillar Castle